SwarmStorm/awesome/README.md

 *   [cloudflare/workerd](https://github.com/cloudflare/workerd) - The JavaScript / Wasm runtime that powers Cloudflare Workers

 *   [ZackBradshaw/Bluepy](https://github.com/ZackBradshaw/Bluepy) - Plugin for unreal to generate blueprints using Gen AI

-*   [bozbez/win-capture-audio](https://github.com/bozbez/win-capture-audio) - An OBS plugin that allows capture of independant application audio streams on Windows, in a similar fashion to OBS's game capture and Discord's application streaming.

 ## Vue